A website’s content is the most important & powerful medium to communicate with the targeted audience. Therefore, it must be used effectively.

 Therefore, you must ensure that your web designer should use a maximum of 3 or 4 types of fonts.
 The lesser, the better.

 Have you ever experienced browsing a website that had interesting information but it took a while for you to finish your reading because of its condensed text lines?
 I am sure you did.

 Providing enough vertical line spacing will help your users to read the contents of your website easily.

 At the same time, your website designer must also ensure that the line spacing is not too much, making it hard for your readers to move their eyeballs from one line to another.
 Too much line spacing will also cause your webpage to look long and the users will have to scroll a lot to read the information.

 #3 Limit the number of words

-A great way to encourage users to read the full content of your webpage is to use limited number of words per sentence.
-Using a lot of words per sentence will lead the webpage to look cluttered and it will also make the users tired reading your contents.
+A great way to encourage users to read the full content of your webpage is to use a limited number of words per sentence.
+Using a lot of words per sentence will lead the webpage look cluttered and it will also make the users tired of reading your content.